dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 ```

 It looks like the situation is very similar to what we used to have with method group to delegate conversions.
 I.e.
-there were scenarios where the conversion existed, but was erroneus.
+there were scenarios where the conversion existed, but was erroneous.
 We decided to improve that by ensuring that,
 if conversion is erroneous, then it doesn't exist.

-Note, that with "Params Coolections" feature we will be running into a similar issue.
+Note, that with "Params Collections" feature we will be running into a similar issue.
 It might be good to disallow
 usage of `params` modifier for not constructible collections.
-However the current proposal that check is based on
+However in the current proposal that check is based on
 [*conversions*](#conversions) section.